JoanChirinos/IDontReallyMindAnything/README.md

 Afterwards, we used Microsoft Excel to graph the points on a "size of array vs. time taken" graph.
 We also used Excel to draw the line of best fit, which turned out to be linear.

 ![Graph showing a linear relationship between the size of a 2d array and the time taken to search using our search method](https://github.com/JoanChirinos/IDontReallyMindAnything/blob/master/data.png)

+### Conclusions

+Based on the line of best fit, created using the data from our experiment, it is clear that the runtime of our algorithm is O(n), or linear time.
+This must be true because our data basically forms a linear line, which is indicative of this run time.